 Say you did a publishing schedule for the next twelve months and wanted to get up two stories or novels or collections a month.
-You think that in one year having twenty-four projects up electronically would be great for your business and your projected cash flow.
-And honestly it would be.
+You think that in one year having twenty-four projects up electronically and some into paper would be great for your business and your projected cash flow.
+(And honestly it would be.)

 But then you start slipping deadlines and not giving the deadlines the attention a regular publisher would give them.
 And you discover at the end of the year you only have ten items up.
 You will get less than half the income and now you still have a half-year of inventory to put up that should have already been up.
 Not fun.